“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-Researchers at Hiroshima University have finally uncovered what we knew to be true all along – looking at pictures of cute puppies (and other adorable baby animals) can make you more productive at work.
+Researchers at Hiroshima University have uncovered what we knew to be true all along – looking at pictures of cute puppies (and other adorable baby animals) can make you more productive at work.

 Well, that is, if your job requires accuracy, precision, and carefulness.